 “The Christmas Gift” by Anne Perry is a nice little piece about a stolen Stradivarius and a couple who want to marry against the wishes of the young lady’s father.
 There is an excellent red herring, one of the few in this anthology.

 In “The Four Wise Men” by Peter Lovesey, Watson must answer a call to duty from his former commanding officer in the Army, in order to help guard a medieval treasure in a Christmas pageant.
 The game is soon afoot, and Sherlock’s powers of observation are as keen as ever.

 Barbara Paul’s “Eleemosynary, My Dear Watson” gives Holmes a jewel theft and a kidnapping to solve, which he does in his inimitable way.
-One clue seemed slightly too obvious to me, but it may not to other readers.
+One clue seemed slightly too obvious to me, but it may not be so to other readers.

 There’s plenty of misdirection in “The Case of the Rajah’s Emerald” by Carolyn Wheat.
 Somehow, though, I suspected one of the great revelations in this one from the beginning, but I couldn’t tell you exactly why.
 It didn’t ruin the story for me, and there was still a surprise at the end.

 On the other hand, Edward D. Hoch’s “The Christmas Conspiracy” managed to take me completely unawares.
 I couldn’t fathom why the crime would be committed or by whom, despite having a major clue dropped by one character.
 Very well done!

 “The Music of Christmas” by L.B.
 Greenwood telegraphed the identity of the criminal from the start but was well worth reading.
 One of the characters also tugged at the heartstrings.